DevMFernandes/JS-Battleship/README.md

 # Battleship
 A simple single player battleship game where the player battles against the highly skilled computer trying to figure out where it's ships are placed, sinking all of them.
 If the player fails to accomplish that before the computer does, they lose.
+You can play the live version [here](https://devmfernandes.github.io/JS-Battleship/dist).

 ## How to play
 Game starts presenting the player with ship placement options on the left, with information about ship name and length, and their board on the right.